 Romania for cosmetic products.

-weight by 19%, an improvement that saves millions of pounds of plastic each year.
+salad dressing container’s weight, saving millions of pounds of plastic each year.

 Plastipak Growth In Technology, Influence